<

 American Institute of Graphic Arts Award, 1963.

 Arthur Lidov had a large working studio in Manhattan’s East 60’s.
-He had an interesting neighbor who also had his working studio there, Mark Rothko.
-A sad fact, was that Arthur Lidov, who had such a vast medical field knowledge, examined Rothko after his tragic 1970 suicide and pronounced him dead.
-While Rothko was completely Abstract and Arthur Lidov, wholly figurative, they both got along and talked and argued about art endlessly.
+He had an interesting neighbor who also had his working studio right next door; Mark Rothko.
+A sad fact, was that Arthur Lidov, who had such a vast medical knowledge, examined Rothko after his tragic 1970 suicide and pronounced him dead.
+Though Rothko was completely Abstract and Arthur Lidov wholly figurative, both got along very well and discussed art for hours on end.
+At this time, Arthur was the foremost medical illustrator in the country.
+His portraits grace the covers of The American Mercury.
+He has additionally created covers for The Saturday Evening Post, Colliers and Fortune Magazine.

 Arthur Lidov in his studio.
 Photograph by Stuart Friedman.